gkono-splunk/o11y-lambda-workshop/README.md

 ## Intro
 This workshop will equip you to build a distributed trace for a small serverless application that runs on AWS Lambda, producing and consuming a message via AWS Kinesis.

-We will see how OpenTelemetry's auto-instrumentation captures traces and exports them to your target of choice.
+First, we will see how OpenTelemetry's auto-instrumentation captures traces and exports them to your target of choice.

-Next, we will see how we can enable context propagation with manual instrumentation.
+Then, we will see how we can enable context propagation with manual instrumentation.

 For this workshop Splunk has prepared an Ubuntu Linux instance in AWS/EC2 all pre-configured for you.
 To get access to the instance that you will be using in the workshop, please visit the URL provided by the workshop leader